alpheios-project/documentation/development/git-workflow/README.md

 2. GitHub releases of alpheios-core, webextension and embed-lib in GitHub

 Running `tagged-commit` in __alpheios-core__ automates these steps:
-1. increases the build number and exports it to an environment variable which webpack injects into the code
+1. Generates the build number and passes it to the node-build build script as a parameter.
+The build script injects it into the code.
-2. updates package.json to include the build number
+2. Updates the package.json files of all packages to include the build number.
+The build number must be included in package.json so that we can publish multiples builds of the same base version on NPM.
-3. rebuilds
+3. Rebuilds the components package.
-4. tags the build
+4. Tags the build and creates a release on GitHub.

 Running `tagged-commit` in __embed-lib__ automates these steps:
-1. pulls in the `qa` branch of alpheios-core
+1. Pulls in the `qa` branch of alpheios-core.
-2. increases the build number and exports it to an environment variable which webpack injects into the code
+2. Generates the build number and passes it to the node-build build script as a parameter.
+The build script injects it into the code.
-3. updates package.json to include the build number
+3. Updates package.json to include the build number.
+The build number must be included in package.json so that we can publish multiples builds of the same base version on NPM.
-4. rebuilds
+4. Rebuilds.
-5. tags the build
+5. Tags the build.

 The webextension build:
-1. pulls in the `qa` branch of alpheios-core
+1. Pulls in the `qa` branch of alpheios-core
-2. increases the build number and exports it to an environment variable which webpack injects into the code
+2. Generates the build number and passes it to the node-build build script as a parameter.
+The build script injects it into the code.
-3. rebuilds
+3. Rebuilds
-4. tags the build
+4. Tags the build.

 Outstanding issues: